ifitmakesyoushush/transika-mas/README.md

 - Change submod dialogue.
 If submods are installed that refer to your Transika as female, sorry I can't fix that
 - Change his appearance

-## What this submod plans to do in the future
-- Add new topics
-- Possibly add spritepacks

 ## Known errors
 - Will refer to him as "Monika" in games
 - Will refer to him as "Monika" in poems